Wildlife Conservation Canines and Ethology Lab

 - Complete your animal care certification.

-- You can read the material yourself by going to the following website: http://www.ccac.ca/en_/training/niaut.
-If you study the material by yourself without attending the seminar, you can email Jennifer Devitt (firstname.lastname@example.org) to set up an appointment to write the test.
-Details on the modules to cover can be found here: http://www.dal.ca/dept/animal-ethics/training.html.
+- If you do not have access to Brightspace, you can email Jennifer Devitt (firstname.lastname@example.org) to set up an appointment to write the test.
 You will go to her office in the University Veterinarian’s office in the basement of the LSC, Psychology-Neuroscience wing.
 It takes roughly 15 minutes to write.
-A quick read is all you need.

 - This is a departmental requirement.
 It protects the university in the unlikely event that you are harmed during your time volunteering in a lab at Dalhousie.